ixiaopan/blog/content/post/sql.md

 What I learned

 - `UNION`
-  - combine multiple result sets
+  - combine multiple result sets, the selected columns must have the same size, data type, and order
   - removes one duplicate row; To retain the duplicate row, use `UNION ALL`
 - `CHAR_LENGTH()`
   - return the length of a string, measured in characters